SEO

 GA events

-Core Web Vitals events (web-vitals library) are events that use the browser API and send events to Google Analytics (or other sources).
+Core Web Vitals events (web-vitals library) are events that use the browser API and send events to Google Analytics (or web analytics consulting).

 Advantages: